MitchMakesThings/Godot-Things/README.md

 Overview
 --------
 An example project to show a few ways of recreating mechanics from the 2D Worms games.
-This includes everything needed to follow along with a youtube video I haven't made yet.
+There is an accompanying [youtube playlist](https://www.youtube.com/playlist?list=PLFsjUWfnATInUrH15tlrwwSpOLsGIf3-G) full of tutorials that explain the project.

 All code is written in GDScript, and hopefully documented well-enough to understand.
-The youtube video will walk through some of the project setup that's a bit unintuitive.

 Art Assets